TheJaredWilcurt/xpda-benchmark/README.md

 * NW.js actually loads more of the app before closing, where as Electron doesn't even attempt to do a paint of the page before closing, which gives Electron a slight advantage (basically has a head start on closing).
 * Despite having like 30 badly named events that are all meant to convey when the page is "done", none of them actually tie to this, and the last one to fire is actually `console-message`, which still fires before the content is painted to the screen.
 Electron will be ever-annoying until the day it dies.
-* I would have preferred to close the app from the Window in Electron, as that would be better for the benchmark, but Electron is "extremely limited" (aka, trash), so this is literally not possible with it.
+* I would have preferred to close the app from the Window in Electron, as that would be better for the benchmark, but Electron is "extremely limited" (aka, trash), so this is literally impossible with it.

 ## Results